Connect with Us

 A Lasting Fish and Wildlife Legacy

-To ensure a bright future for fish and wildlife in the face of widespread threats such as drought, climate change and large-scale habitat fragmentation, we can no longer base our actions solely on past experience and success.
-We must conserve landscapes capable of supporting self-sustaining populations of fish and wildlife, while also providing for the needs of people.
-Conserving these large landscapes, which are subject to multiple changing pressures and uncertainty, will require application of the best available science at every step.
+To help wildlife and natural systems cope with complex and far-ranging threats such as drought, climate change and large-scale habitat fragmentation, we must work strategically with partners to conserve landscapes capable of supporting self-sustaining populations of fish and wildlife, while also providing for the needs of people.